 Instead of being explicitly programmed, machine learning algorithms learn from examples and experiences.
 They are trained on large amounts of data, and through a process called training, they automatically learn and improve their performance over time.
 The training involves extracting relevant features from the data and optimising the algorithm’s parameters to make accurate predictions or classifications.

-Machine learning algorithms can be categorized into different types, such as supervised learning, unsupervised learning, and reinforcement learning.
-In supervised learning, the algorithm learns from labeled data, where the desired output is known.
-Unsupervised learning involves finding patterns and structures in unlabeled data.
+Machine learning algorithms can be categorised into different types, such as supervised learning, unsupervised learning, and reinforcement learning.
+In supervised learning, the algorithm learns from labelled data, where the desired output is known.
+Unsupervised learning involves finding patterns and structures in unlabelled data.
 Reinforcement learning deals with training an agent to interact with an environment and learn from feedback in the form of rewards or penalties.

 Machine learning has a wide range of applications, including image and speech recognition, natural language processing, recommendation systems, fraud detection, autonomous vehicles, and many others.
-It has revolutionized various industries by enabling computers to automatically analyze and interpret complex data, leading to improved decision-making, efficiency, and accuracy in many domains.
+It has revolutionised various industries by enabling computers to automatically analyse and interpret complex data, leading to improved decision-making, efficiency, and accuracy in many domains.